 The Tajik National Park in the heart of the Pamir Mountains is officially a UNESCO World Heritage Site.
 And for good reason!
 The beauty of the natural reserve has nearly no limits.
-Magnificent valleys with wild water rivers, lakes with intense blue colors and towering mountain peaks capped by eternal snow – it’s all there.
-This trek is designed to visit as much as possible of the superb nature of the national park.
+Magnificent valleys with wild water rivers, lakes with intense blue colors and towering mountain peaks capped by eternal snow – it's all there.
+This loop trek is designed to visit the main highlights of the superb nature of the national park.
 From the village of Bachor, the route leads along the lakes of Chapdarkul, Tsaxinkul and Zarojkul.
-The trek ends in the gorgeous Bartang valley after crossing a 4800 m high mountain pass.
-All in all, the height differences are not too extreme, making the trek also accessible to hikers without tons of experience.
+The trek is at high altitudes and includes a crossing of a 4700 m high mountain pass.
+All in all, however, the height differences are not too extreme, making the trek also accessible to hikers without tons of experience who want to hike the Pamir Mountains.

 The day-to-day itinerary gives a detailed overview of the hiking and highlights planned for each stage of the trek.
 The itinerary has been carefully tested and tried.
 Although it rarely happens, unforeseen circumstances can force us to make (minor) adaptations to the schedule, even during the trek.
 For example, weather and road conditions may change rapidly while trekking and make certain parts of the route less passable.
 Flexibility is indispensable when traveling and hiking through the rugged lands of Tajikistan.

 Pick-up is in the morning at your desired location in Dushanbe.
 We hold a briefing and distribute the equipment and provisions.
-We then head out towards the east of Tajikistan by car.
-In the evening, we reach the city of Qul'ai Khumb (1250 m), which lies mid-way to Khorog, the capital of the Pamirs.
-In Qul’ai Khumb, we stay for the night.
+Then we take a car to head toward the east of Tajikistan via Danghara and Kulob through a variety of landscapes.
+In the evening, we reach the city of Qal'ai Khumb (1250 m), which lies mid-way to Khorog, the capital of the Pamirs.
+In Qal'ai Khumb, we stay for the night.

 On the second day, we continue our journey on deeper into the mountains.
 We drive the entire day on the Pamir Highway over the banks the Panj river, which forms the border between Tajikistan and Afghanistan.
 You are treated on the first views of the majestic Pamir Mountains.
 In the late afternoon, we reach Khorog (2100 m), where we spend the night.

-The morning can be spent in Khorog to visit the local places of interest.
+The morning can used to visit the local places of interest in Khorog.
 In the afternoon, we first drive up to a botanical garden with a beautiful view over Khorog.
 Afterwards, we continue by car for about 3 hours to the mountain village Bachor.
 In Bachor, we spend the night in a homestay.

 The real trekking starts on the fourth day.
 From Bachor, we hike through the valley of the Gunt river.
 The path is mostly flat throughout the day.
 In the afternoon, we set up camp along the river to spend our first night under the stars.